Fizzbb/GoModuleExample/README.md

 # Go Module Example
-Connect to Kubernets cluster and print the number of pods
+Connect to Kubernets cluster and print the number of pods, to run the function ```go run cmd/profiler/main.go```.

+Packages and functions are developed under /pkg